 A question came to mind: Will that “evil” God returns to my enemies be in this life (through trials and tribulations), the end of their life, or simply in the final judgment?
 He says, in faithfulness, he will “put an end to them.”

 I wondered if the end of those who attack God’s people is consistently a horrible end?
 Maybe they will suffer financial disaster.
+Or flooding and fire.
 Or broken relationships with those close to them.
 Or some particularly difficult death?

 Asaph certainly didn’t think so: